2. Easy Transport Options

-With Chiang Mai being such an important Thai city for tourism, it can get very busy, especially at rush hour around the main moat.
-There are a lot of tourists in Chiang Mai, which can be a good or bad thing, depending on your preference.
+With Chiang Mai being such an important city for Thailand"s tourism industry, it can get very busy especially at rush hour around the main moat.
+During the lantern festivals, there are a lot of people in Chiang Mai.
 If you don’t like crowds or are looking for a more relaxing vacation, Sukhothai may be the better option.

 2. You Have To Travel To Make The Most of It

-- Note: Tickets of several event spots in Chiang Mai are selling out rapidly since Thai official institutions only issues a limited number of them every year;
+- Note: Tickets of several event spots in Chiang Mai often sell out rapidly since the Thai government only allows the issue of a limited number of seats every year.

-- Event ticket availability: We have a limited number of tickets available at the Cowboy Army Riding Club.
-Contact us for up to date availability and secure VIP ticket for the best view!
+- Event ticket availability: We have a limited number of tickets available at the CAD Air Sports Farm.
+Contact us for up to date availability and secure VIP tickets for the best view!

-What Events and Activities Does Sukhothai Have for Lantern Festival?
+What Events and Activities Does Sukhothai Have for the Lantern Festival?

 Loy Krathong in Sukhothai commences in the early evening after the sun goes down, leaving the daytime free for visitors to explore the incredibly beautiful Sukhothai Historical Park.
 You can take a tram tour around the park but in our opinion, the best way to explore the area is to hire a bicycle for the day and take a quiet ride around the ancient ruins and surrounding countryside.

-On top of the Light and Sound festival, visitors will be able to enjoy numerous parades, a floating procession of large krathongs from 17 Northern provinces, a Krathong design contest, the Miss Noppamas Beauty Contest, a Sukhothai arts and cultural performance, traditional fireworks, a night bazaar and many more activities as well as the main floating of the krathongs at the stunning Wat Sa Si Pond.
+On top of the Light and Sound festival, visitors will be able to enjoy numerous parades, a floating procession of large krathongs from 17 northern provinces, a Krathong design contest, the Miss Noppamas Beauty Contest, a Sukhothai arts and cultural performance, traditional fireworks, a night bazaar, and many more activities as well as the main event of releasing the krathongs at the stunning Wat Sa Si Pond.

-Many hotels in Old Sukhothai provide bicycles for guests, or alternatively, you can hire one from just outside the entrance to the Historical Park.
-If you are in the Sukhothai for at least a few days, make sure to the trip out to the quieter, but equally beautiful, Si Satchanalai Historical Park.
+Many hotels in Old Sukhothai provide bicycles for guests or you can hire one from just outside the entrance to the Historical Park.
+If you are in the Sukhothai for at least a few days, make sure to take the trip out to the quieter, but equally beautiful, Si Satchanalai Historical Park.

-Advantages of Going to Sukultai for Lantern Festival:
+Advantages of Going to Sukhothai for Lantern Festival:

 1. You will be celebrating in the birthplace of Loy Krathong

 Although Loy Krathong festival is now celebrated throughout the whole of the country, the ritual originated in Sukhothai city during the ancient Sukothai Kingdom, which was the first capital of Thailand.
 This makes watching Loy Krathong in Sukhothai a magical experience, where you will feel like you’ve stepped back in time to centuries gone by.
-Learn more about the legend of Loy Krathong festival or watch the legend story at ;https://www.youtube.com/embed/Eau-IS8gAgo
+Learn more about the legend of Loy Krathong festival.

 2. Amazing Scenery